tweaselORG/ReportHAR/templates/web/en/report.typ

 == Network traffic with interaction

-The requests described in this section happened after a period of {{ periodWithoutInteraction | durationFormat }} without any interaction with the website or any potential consent dialogs.
-The traffic in this section can therefore be a result of my interaction with the website.{% if analysis.interactionNoConsent %} However, I assure that I did not consciously interact with any elements on the website, in particular consent dialogs, in a way which could have been interpreted as consent by the controller.{% endif %}
+The requests described in this section happened after a period of {{ analysis.periodWithoutInteraction | durationFormat }} without any interaction with the website or any potential consent dialogs.
+The traffic in this section can therefore be a result of my interaction with the website.

 In total, there were {{ trackHarResultInteraction.length }} requests detected that transmitted data to {{ findingsInteraction | length }} tracker(s) in the second period with interaction{% if analysis.interactionNoConsent %} but without explicit consent{% endif %}.